Skip to content

 Note that above example will nullify the password field even if you pass it in request, but the field will be still there as it's part of the response schema, the value will be set to None.

-If you want to fully exclude the field with this approach simply don't use response_model and exclude in Model's dict()
+If you want to fully exclude the field with this approach simply don't use response_model and exclude in Model's model_dump()

 Alternatively you can just return a dict from ormar model.
 Like this you can also set exclude/include as dict and exclude fields on nested models.